Pippenpethalopsocopolis/react-websocketmanager/readme.md

 ### Functions

+`useWebSocketManager("ws://localhost:3000")` Create a websocket connection.
+Edit the string part as whatever your localhost is.

 `sendMessage({message, messageType})` With this function, you can send message to your WebSocket server.
 Remember to specify what kind of message you send through messageType

 `addListener(messageType, callback)` With this function, add your messageType when you used sendMessage function and add callback(The function to be called when a message of the specified type is received.).
 Goal of this function is to add a listener for a specific message type.